The best cheap laptops of 2024: Performance and reliability on a budget

 Dell Inspiron 15 3520 LaptopAmazon/Dell

-A great cheap laptop balances performance and value – prioritising storage, RAM and a great CPU for its price range, and the Dell Inspiron 15 does precisely that.
+A great cheap laptop like the Dell Inspiron 15 balances performance and value – prioritising storage, RAM and the CPU.

-A great choice for budgeting students and desk-bound workers alike, the Dell Inspiron doesn't reinvent the wheel but certainly makes some nice tweaks worth checking out.
-While yes, the Inspiron 15's 512GB of SSD storage is impressive, and its 120Hz screen will delight you with its silky smoothness.
-The Intel i5 processor is middleweight but up to the job.
+A great choice for students on a budget and desk-bound workers alike, the Dell Inspiron doesn't reinvent the wheel but certainly makes some nice tweaks worth checking out.
+The 512GB of SSD storage is impressive and its 120Hz screen will delight you with its silky smoothness.
+The Intel i5 processor, by contrast, is middleweight but up to the job.

 Pros